vuongducphuong/documentation/content/applications/finance/accounting/taxes/cash_basis.rst

 +----------------------------+----------------------------+

-The journal items :guilabel:`Income account` vs. :guilabel:`Income account` are neutral, but they are needed to ensure correct tax reports in Odoo with accurate base tax amounts.
+The journal items :guilabel:`Income account` vs. :guilabel:`Income account` are neutral, but they are needed to ensure correct tax reports in Leansoft with accurate base tax amounts.

 Using a default :guilabel:`Base Tax Received Account` is recommended so your balance is at zero and your income account is not polluted by unnecessary accounting movements.
 To do so, go to